davegoblue/TestCodingShortcuts/README.md

 * Coronavirus_Statistics_CDC_v005 plots coronavirus and all-cause deaths by age group and state for 2020 and YTD 2021
 * DataCamp_Insights_v003_d captures Introduction to Statistics in R - Chapter 1 (Summary Statistics)
 * DataCamp_Insights_v003_d captures Introduction to Statistics in R - Chapter 2 (Random Numbers and Probability)
+* DataCamp_Insights_v003_d captures Introduction to Statistics in R - Chapter 3 (More Distributions and Central Limit Theorem)